<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/0198544fd2514a0fb72f9b9f75905f7f/pixel?tag=ViewContent&amp;noscript=1">

 7. Achievement: A time you achieved something great / something you’re proud of

 Spend some time to ponder about your past work situations that fit in these 7 categories.
 Ideally, these experiences should have occurred in the last 5 years.
 Then, proceed to use the STAR Method to document these experiences.
 You may notice that your stories can fit into multiple categories, and that is perfectly fine.
 If possible, come up with at least one unique story per category, and strive for two.
-Note that this list of 7 categories is not exhaustive, but from our statistical data, these are the 7 most common themes when asking behavioral questions.

 When noting your stories down, make sure you are concise, and take the time to select notable keywords.
 Interviewers dread lengthy stories, so be succinct.
-Having select keywords helps you to recall your stories more readily, even if you can’t recite them verbatim during the actual interview.
+Having selected keywords helps you to recall your stories more readily, even if you can’t recite them verbatim during the actual interview.

 Bonus tip: Oftentimes, interviewees seek to portray themselves differently just to impress their interviewer.
 Avoid doing this, as interviewers are often able to tell if you are genuine and sincere in your responses.
+When discussing challenging situations, share specific examples and share how you navigated them with excellent customer service.
+Providing sample answers that highlight your soft skills can help you ace your next interview.

 Answering an interview question using the STAR Method